Marvel Now!: Publication history

 In January 2014, Marvel announced that following the conclusion of the Ultimate Marvel miniseries Cataclysm in April 2014, and coinciding with the Marvel Universe All-New Marvel Now! launch, three new Ultimate series will debut from April 2014, under the banner Ultimate Marvel Now!.
 The three series are: Miles Morales: Ultimate Spider-Man, Ultimate FF, and All-New Ultimates.

 In July 2014, Marvel announced that a fourth wave, Avengers Now!, would launch in October.
-The wave focuses exclusively on solo titles for individual Avengers, and takes place in the aftermath of the Original Sin event.
+The wave focuses exclusively on solo titles for individual Avengers, and takes place in the aftermath of the "Original Sin" storyline.

-Marvel Now! officially ended in May 2015 at the start of the Secret Wars storyline, which saw the end of the Marvel Universe.
-Following the conclusion of Secret Wars, the universe is scheduled to be relaunched again in All-New All-Different Marvel.
-Alonso stated that the relaunches are reminiscent of the North American television season, explaining "I think that the comics industry – certainly, we are – slowly working into a season model that's not too unlike what we see in our favorite cable TV shows: a seasonal model that offers accessible entry points for new readers and is respectful of long-term fans.
+Marvel Now! officially ended in May 2015 at the start of the "Secret Wars" storyline, which saw the end of the Marvel Universe.
+Following the conclusion of Secret Wars, the universe was scheduled to be relaunched again with the branding All-New All-Different Marvel.
+Alonso described the relaunches as reminiscent of the North American television season, explaining "I think that the comics industry – certainly, we are – slowly working into a season model that's not too unlike what we see in our favorite cable TV shows: a seasonal model that offers accessible entry points for new readers and is respectful of long-term fans.
 We did Marvel Now! and All-New Marvel Now!, which were both two very successful campaigns.
 And [All-New All-Different Marvel] is the latest campaign."

 In May 2016, Marvel announced the return of Marvel Now! following the conclusion of the "Civil War II" storyline.
-Marvel Executive Editor Tom Brevoort stated that the relaunch is timed to coincide with "Civil War II" as means to "refresh and revitalize" the titles explaining, "One of the things a big event story is judged on, rightly or wrongly, is what kind of an impact it has on the Marvel Universe in its aftermath.
+Marvel Executive Editor Tom Brevoort stated that the relaunch was timed to coincide with "Civil War II" as means to "refresh and revitalize" the titles explaining, "One of the things a big event story is judged on, rightly or wrongly, is what kind of an impact it has on the Marvel Universe in its aftermath.
 That just becomes a condition of these big event stories: what is it at the end that changes the landscape?"